DamesMakingGames/manual/manual/guide-online-events.md

 ## Platform

 For now, most of our online events will be held using [DMG's private BigBlueButton](https://meet.dmg.to) meeting platform, so this guide is written with that in mind.
-BBB is a free and ope-source web-based video meeting and collaboration platform.
+BBB is a free and open-source web-based video meeting and collaboration platform.
 Learn more about using it here: [BigBlueButton Tutorial Videos](https://bigbluebutton.org/html5/) and about the accessibility of the platform here: [BigBlueButton Accessibility Assessment](https://bigbluebutton.org/accessibility/)

 ## Safety